goboomtown/cloud-sdk-android/README.md

-# cloud-sdk-java: Boomtown Provider API (Java)
+# cloud-sdk-android: Boomtown Provider API (Android)
-Java SDK for the Boomtown Cloud API.
+Example Usage SDK for the Boomtown Cloud API.

 ## Overview
 Boomtown provides a Cloud API SDK to support providers needing code access to our data layer.